The Bishops Mills

 Please phone or e-mail your interest in a course (or courses) and your preference for course timing or class days, and we will contact you with detailed course descriptions and requirements, schedule options, and other course related news.

 Instructor: Frederick W. Schueler Ph.D.

 Natural History in Eastern Ontario: pre-settlement forests, effects of settlement, trees, herbs, large invertebrates, fungi, Amphibians & Reptiles, Birds & Mammals, stream habitats, wetlands, aquatic flora & fauna, invasive alien species.
-Learn about eastern Ontario's history since the Champlain Sea, and how People and other species have interacted to produce our present landscape and biota.
+Fred describes eastern Ontario's origins in the Champlain Sea and traces post-glacial colonization of populations including People.